likhitha9reddy/learning-shell-scripts/README.md

 # learning-shell-scripts
-The codes are taken from the book, 'The Linux Command Line' by William Shotts (2nd Edition).
+Some of the codes are taken from the book, 'The Linux Command Line' by William Shotts (2nd Edition).
 The explanation and other things is based on what I have understood.
+This repos also contains other Shell scripts that I have written for some CTFs.

 ### Terminal Commands for creating the file